Free the world from boring lectures! Provotain!

 The first minute of lectures already speaks volumes about the dynamics.
 I could also talk about myself for two minutes, or say that I’m glad that everyone showed up in such large numbers.
 I feel that this is a waste of time.
 I start with the first story, and after 60 seconds the guests have already laughed and learned something new.
 And in this spirit – laughing and learning – the lecture continues.

 Just because 18 colleagues are present in the meeting and 157 or 633 guests are sitting in front of you in the lecture, does not mean that only one is listening to the speaker.
 You know this yourself.
 You rush to the conference, the child is sick.
 At the last second you have organised childcare.
 Then you think of the boiling heat: you didn’t even buy a parking ticket for the car.
 And who’s gonna bake the birthday cake for the best friend?
 The tennis tournament of the weekend is still in the bones and the flat tire on the bike is annoying.
 In front of you are thousands of different thoughts and feelings.
 If a speaker then stiffly presents the agenda before giving a monologue about the beauty of beauty, you are unrestrainedly at the mercy of your own thoughts.
 The parking ticket pushes.
 Besides, you have been looking for engineers for several months without success, which is annoying.
 And at this moment you hear me say this: “A company did not receive applications from engineers.
 The human resources manager then asked various questions, for example: What music do engineers listen to?”
 Then you hear a heart-piercing cry: “WACKEN.
 Heavy metal.
 Engineers listen to heavy metal more often than average.
 The company bought four tickets for Wacken and wrote in the next job advertisement: “We are giving away four tickets for WACKEN among all qualified applicants.
-The festival is sold out quickly and this offer spreads like wildfire among the target group.
+The festival is sold out quickly and this offer spreads like wildfire among the target audience.
 The company has received more good applications than ever before.”

 Again the guests laughed and learned something new.